Secretary Clinton praises the choice and says Kerry "has proven his mettle"

 “And now, he is working closely with me and my team to learn the lessons of the tragedy in Benghazi, further protect our people and posts, and implement every single one of the Accountability Review Board’s recommendations,” she said, making a reference to the killings of the U.S. ambassador to Libya and three other Americans in Benghazi, Libya, in September.

 “There are very few people with greater experience over a longer period of time,” said Nicholas Burns, a former career ambassador who has served every secretary of state since Warren Christopher, and was most recently undersecretary for political affairs under Condoleezza Rice.
 “He would be a very, very impressive choice.”

-"You really need someone who is a renaissance person with a tremendous range of skill, both political and substantive, with a deep reservoir of knowledge," Burns said in an interview.
-"You need someone who can drill several layers deep on foreign policy issues."
+“You really need someone who is a renaissance person with a tremendous range of skill, both political and substantive, with a deep reservoir of knowledge,” Burns said.
+“You need someone who can drill several layers deep on foreign policy issues.”

 U.S. Ambassador to the United Nations Susan Rice had been seen as a front-runner for the job, but she withdrew her name from consideration after Republicans said her TV talk show comments about the killings of Americans in Libya were misleading.

 Kerry soon became the top candidate for the job.
 Republicans opposed to a Rice nomination have bandied about Kerry’s name for weeks, and Senate Minority Leader Mitch McConnell told CNN that Kerry would be a “popular choice with the Senate.”